Gelmo/warfork-gametypes/README.md

 - Use RBDuel as base, but need to add spawn selection and tennis-style scoring

 ## Ftag:
-- Push frozen players? - Not possible in 2.1, maybe when ascgame is merged.
-"They’re non solid because people were teleporting into frozen ppl and getting stuck"
+- Make frozen players slow down when sliding (fake friction)
 - Implement Awards
 - Add AI Goals for bot support